What is the Liquid State of Matter?

 What is Matter?

-Any entity in the universe which has some mass within it and is voluminous in nature is called matter.
-More simply, everything that we come across in nature (or in our surrounding) is matter as they hold some mass and volume and has their own characteristical properties.
+Any entity in the universe which has some mass within it and is voluminous in nature is matter.
+More simply, everything that we come across in nature (or in our surrounding) matters as they hold some mass and volume and has its own characteristical properties.

-Examples: Bottle, bread, air, pen, water droplet, paper, knife, phone, toy, and many more.
+Examples: Bottles, bread, air, pen, water droplet, paper, knives, phones, toys, and many more.

-Matter is composed of particles and the characteristics possesed by the particles of matter specifically classify the three states in which matter exists.
+Matter comprises particles, and the characteristics possessed by the particles of matter specifically classify the three states in which matter exists.

-One of the states of matter, other than solid and gas that has no definite shape of its own but takes the shape of the vessel or container in which it is kept is liquid.
+One of the states of matter, other than solid and gas, that has no definite shape of its own but takes the shape of the vessel or container in which we keep it, is liquid.
 The orientation of particles of liquid is such that there exists an adequate space between them that allows the free movement of particles.

-You must note here something that all the three states i.e., solids, liquids and gases can be diffused into liquids.
-Liquids offer a higher diffusion rate than solids due to the fact that they have adequate space between its particles hence offers easy diffusion.
+You must note here that all three states can be diffused into liquids.
+Liquids offer a higher diffusion rate than solids due to the fact that they have adequate space between their particles.
+Hence offers easy diffusion.

 Properties of Liquids

 - Force of Attraction: In liquids, there exists an appreciable amount of molecular force of attraction.
-This force of attraction is around 106 times as that of molecules of gas.
-This molecular force of attraction is not so weak that they can be dispersed by spontaneous separation as well as not so strong that the molecules attain a fixed position.
+This force of attraction is around 106 times that of molecules of gas.
+This molecular force of attraction is not so weak that it can be dispersed by spontaneous separation, as well as not so strong that the molecules attain a fixed position.

 - Kinetic energy of molecules: The energy with which molecules move within the matter is their kinetic energy.
 And the kinetic energy of the molecules shows dependency on absolute temperature.
-When the temperature is increased then there is a decrease in the force of attraction between the molecules and hence there will be a decrease in vapour pressure.
+As there is an increase in temperature, it will result in a decrease in the force of attraction between the molecules.
+Hence, there will be a decrease in vapour pressure.

-So, it can be concluded that the characteristic properties of liquid show dependency on nature and magnitude of forces existing between the molecules.
+Hence, the characteristic properties of liquid show dependency on the nature and the magnitude of forces existing between the molecules.

 Energy of Molecules in Liquid

-Each molecule that forms liquid has some specific energy due to which they move and flow that causes bumping of them into each other.
-At the time of bumping of one molecule into another, energy from one is transferred to the other and this happens with all the molecules of the liquid.
-Due to this all the molecules of the liquid have a certain amount of energy but it is not necessary that all must have the same amount of energy.
+Each molecule that forms liquid has some specific energy due to which they move and flow, which causes bumping of them into each other.
+At the time of bumping of one molecule into another, energy from one is transferred to the other.
+This happens with all the molecules of the liquid.
+Due to this, all the molecules of the liquid have a certain amount of energy.
+But it is not necessary that all must have the same amount of energy.

-But when the temperature becomes high, so the increased kinetic energy of the molecules leads to overcome the intermolecular forces that keep the molecules in the liquid state.
-So, resultantly the molecules moving in high speed evaporates and the matter leads to change the state from liquid to gas.
+But, when the temperature becomes high, so the increased kinetic energy of the molecules leads to overcoming the intermolecular forces that keep the molecules in the liquid state.
+So, resultantly the molecules moving at high speed evaporates.
+Further, the matter leads to a change the state from liquid to gas.